 - Do not bend or punch holes in photo ID cards.
 This damage may prevent cards from interfacing properly with the electronic locks.
 It is permissible to punch holes in non-photo ID cards. - Keep photo ID cards away from cell phones.
-Prolonged close proximity to cell phones may prevent cards from interfacing properly with the electronic locks. - If any ID card (photo or non-photo) is lost or stolen, contact the Office of Student Affairs (503-517-1088) or Campus Safety (503-250-1730) immediately. - If a replacement card is needed for any reason (lost, stolen, damaged, name change, etc.), the cost to replace a photo ID card is \$15 and the cost to replace a non-photo ID card is \$5.
-Traditional students can order replacement photo ID cards in the Office of Student Affairs (503-517-1098).
-ADP students can order and purchase replacement photo or non-photo ID cards at Student Financial Services (503-517-1091).
+Prolonged close proximity to cell phones may prevent cards from interfacing properly with the electronic locks. - If any ID card (photo or non-photo) is lost or stolen, contact the Student Life Center (503-517-1088) or Campus Safety (503-250-1730) immediately. - If a replacement card is needed for any reason (lost, stolen, damaged, name change, etc.), the cost to replace a photo ID card is \$15 and the cost to replace a non-photo ID card is \$5.
+Traditional students can order replacement photo ID cards in the Student Life Center (503-517-1098).
+PGS students can order and purchase replacement photo or non-photo ID cards at Student Financial Services (503-517-1091).

-For questions regarding ID cards, Traditional Students can contact the Student Services at 503-517-1088.
-For Adult Degree Program questions contact ADP Records at 503-517-1470.
+For questions regarding ID cards, Traditional Students can contact the Student Life Center at 503-517-1088.
+For Professional & Graduate Studies program questions, contact the PGS Student Entry and Services Coordinator at 503-517-1563.